jsha/caa-simplification/draft-ietf-spasm-caa-simplification.md

    Tag:  Is a non-zero sequence of US-ASCII letters and numbers in lower
       case.

-   Value:  Is the <character-string> encoding of the value field as
+   Value:  Is the &lt;character-string> encoding of the value field as
-      specified in [RFC1035], Section 5.1.
+      specified in {{!RFC1035}}, Section 5.1.

 ##  CAA issue Property